 What Neuroscience Reveals About Buying Decisions

 Researchers at Duke University did a study to see whether consumers evaluate products in a rational manner.
-They asked subjects how much they would pay for a wireless keyboard.
+They asked subjects how much they would pay for a bottle of wine.
 Before that, though, they asked the subjects to write down the last two digits of their social security number.

 Understanding Consumers’ Decision-Making

-Over the past 100 years, advertising agencies have been trying new ways to sell products and services.
+Over the past 100 years, advertising agencies have been trying new ways to sell.
 Some of them have worked, but many have failed miserably.
 Most people remember the “New Coke” debacle.
-Coca Cola launched a new product and spent millions of dollars promoting its new taste.
+Coca Cola launched a new product and spent tens of millions of dollars promoting its new taste.
 The attempt was an utter failure.
-Consumers simply rejected “New Coke.”
+Consumers simply rejected “New Coke” because it was not just the taste that drew Coke lovers to the brand.

 From Ford’s Edsel to Sony’s Betamax video recorder, costly marketing flops are easy for most people to recall.
-What all marketing failures have in common is a lack of the knowledge of the consumer’s decision-making process.
-Neuroscientists have helped us learn what makes consumers buy, using breakthrough technology like fMRI scanning.
+What all marketing failures have in common is a lack of knowledge of the consumer’s decision-making process.
+Neuroscientists have helped us learn what makes consumers buy, using brain-imaging technology.
+Consumers make most decisions quickly and subconsciously, without much thinking.
 Understanding why people decide what to do and what not to do can help businesses avoid costly mistakes.
 Triggering your customers’ buying decisions can drive up your sales and profits.

 - How Fast Thinking Rules Our Decision-Making – Research by Nobel Prize winner Daniel Kahneman led him to categorize decision-making into fast and slowing thinking systems.
-The fast-thinking system uses the more primitive parts of the brain to make most decisions quickly, automatically, and unconsciously.
+The fast-thinking system makes most decisions quickly, automatically, and unconsciously.
 It relies on intuition, habitual behavior patterns and emotional responses.
 We’re not normally aware of making those decisions.
 They are triggered by subtle cues that generate fear, pleasure, desire and instant recall of old memories.
-On the internet, such fast decisions include clicking buttons or links, leaving a website, or making a quick purchase, without our awareness.Successful Neuromarketing uses subtle triggers to stimulate such decisions.
+Smell, color, temperature and sound often shape our fast buying decisions without our awareness.On the internet, such fast decisions include clicking buttons or links, leaving a website, or looking for more information.

 - How Slow Thinking Helps Make Complex Decisions – For more important decisions, our brain shifts gears.
 It slows down and uses our analytical capability to solve problems.
 This slow decision-making process involves weighing alternatives and applying logical, conscious reasoning.
 The shift from fast to slow thinking takes place constantly.
-Researchers using fMRI scans can observe this happening during experimental studies.
+Researchers using brain imaging can observe this happening during experimental studies.

-- How to Tap into Fast and Slow Thinking to Increase Online Conversion Rates – Convincing a shopper to buy on the internet is complex.
-Consumer neuroscience research shows that both quick and slow thinking constantly switch back and forth during decision-making.
-Fast thinking is primarily involved in unconscious decisions about what to do on a website.
-It often triggers clicking on paid ads and search engine listings.
+- Tap into Fast and Slow Thinking to Increase Sales Conversion – Convincing a shopper to buy is complex.
+Neuroscience research shows that both quick and slow thinking constantly switch back and forth during decision-making.
+Fast thinking is primarily involved in unconscious decisions about what to pay attention to.Online, it often triggers clicking on paid ads and search engine listings.
 Once a visitor arrives on a website, quick decisions control retention and navigation decisions.
 After the visitor begins exploring, the analytical mind takes in information, performs comparisons and decides whether to buy.
 A well-designed website utilizes Neuromarketing techniques throughout to engage and stimulate both thinking processes.
 If it is successful, conversion is the result.
-Effective consumer neuroscience-powered marketing will produce 100% to 500% higher conversion rates.
+For offline sales, the same process takes place inside shoppers’ brains as well.
+Effective Neuromarketing will produce 100% to 500% higher sales conversion rates.

-Power Up Your Conversion with Neuroscience
+Power Up Your Sales Conversion with Neuroscience